-For example, when using AES-CTR encryption, which uses a 16-byte block, the application can provide a 12-byte nonce when setting the IV.
-This leaves 4 bytes for the counter, allowing up to 2^{32} blocks (64GB) of message data to be encrypted in each message.
+For example, when using CTR encryption with an AES key, the cipher block size is 16 bytes.
+The application can provide a 12-byte nonce when setting the IV.
+This leaves 4 bytes for the counter, allowing up to $2^{32}$ blocks (64GB) of message data to be encrypted in each message.